Skip to main content

 Over the last few months, you may have heard rumblings about FAFSA changes on the horizon for next year’s financial aid season.
 On March 21st, Federal Student Aid released the Better FAFSA Implementation Roadmap, which has provided some clarity for the release of the FAFSA application, demos, and resources.
 In this blog, TxCAN will be breaking down some of the changes practitioners need to be aware of before the start of the 2024-25 FAFSA Cycle and how they can begin to plan for some of these changes.

-Things to know before the end of the 2022-2023 school year:
+Things to know at the start of the 2023-2024 school year:

 1. The 2024-2025 FAFSA form will be released in December 2023.